Compaya/slate/source/includes/_sms.md

 reference <br>**required** | string(32) | The identifier set by you, when you posted the SMS.

 <aside class="warning">
-When a SMS is deleted it cannot be recoverd.
+When an SMS is deleted it cannot be recovered.
 </aside>